 01 Hand Pump and Gauge

 The hand pump adjusts the force of the traction delivered.
 The gauge indicates the amount of force being delivered to your hip.
-Watch it.

 The bindings are easy to put on and comfortably connects your leg to the HipTrac.
 It has a hook on the back that locks into one of the openings on the slide carriage.
 Watch it.